aryazakaria01/AryaAPI/README.md

 ## Support

-If you this repo is make you happy then support me by joining @CyberSupportgROUP
+If you this repo is make you happy then support me by joining @CyberSupportGroup